The protection of your privacy and the confidentiality of your personal information is important to RACQ.

-In addition to the above, mobile apps may collect location data, however, you will be notified if this is the case.
+In addition to the above, mobile ‘apps’ may collect location data, however, you will be notified if this is the case.
 Most of our online resources use sessions and/or cookies.
-The functionality of these resources will function if you disable these, however, you may be unable to access some functions if these are disabled.
+The functionality of these resources will continue if you disable sessions and/or cookies, however, you may be unable to access some functions if these are disabled.

 If you use the RACQ Bank internet banking facility available on the RACQ Bank website, we may collect the following information: